From the backward Kolmogorov PDE on the Wasserstein space to propagation of chaos for Mckean-Vlasov SDEs: Introduction

-and acts on sufficiently smooth test functions $g: \rr^d \times \pp \rightarrow \rr$.
+where we recall that $a(t, x, \mu) = (\sigma \sigma^{*})(t, x, \mu)$.
 The aforementioned well-posedness and smoothing property results for the dynamics \eqref{SDE:MCKEAN} and the PDE \eqref{pde:wasserstein:space} allow us to investigate in turn the convergence problem of the particle system \eqref{SDE:particle:system} at the three levels mentioned above within the same framework.\\

 The former convergence problem of the trajectories has been thoroughly investigated under the standard framework of Lipschitz continuous coefficients $b$ and $\sigma$ over $\rr^d \times \mathcal{P}_p(\rr^d)$, $\mathcal{P}_p(\rr^d)$ being the space of probability measures with finite moment of order $p$ equipped with the Wasserstein distance $W_p$, by using the very effective and now well-known coupling argument between the solution of the system of particles \eqref{SDE:particle:system} and $N$ independent copies of the unique strong solution of the nonlinear SDE \eqref{SDE:MCKEAN} taken with the same input $(\xi^i, W^i)_{1\leq i \leq N}$.
 We refer to \cite{Sznitman}, L\'eonard \cite{Leonard}, M\'el\'eard \cite{meleard} for a presentation of this argument and also to Jourdain and M\'el\'eard \cite{jourdain:meleard} and Malrieu \cite{malrieu2003} for some extensions to non-linear SDEs with coefficients depending locally on its density and to granular media equations respectively.